-Taking all four counter notifications into account, the United States has now counter notified over 400 Chinese subsidy measures.
-As noted, China has included in its subsidy notifications only a small number of programs identified by the United States in its counter notifications, and has argued that other measures counter notified have, in fact, previously been notified.
-However, China has refused to engage in bilateral technical discussions to address this issue.
+Taking all five counter notifications into account, the United States has now counter notified nearly 500 Chinese subsidy measures.
+As noted, China has included in its subsidy notifications only a small number of programs identified by the United States in its counter notifications, and has argued that other measures counter notified have, in fact, previously been notified or did not provide any financial support or have been terminated.
+However, China has refused to engage in bilateral technical discussions to address any of these issues.